thomasleavy/civic-fix/README.md

 # CivicFix

-A prototype app that lets users report issues and suggestions in their local area to local government.
-It’s an exercise in direct democracy, civic participation, and giving residents a clear voice—map-based reporting, case tracking, and optional public sharing so the community and admins can see what matters locally.
+This is a prototype app that lets users report issues and suggestions in their local area to the local government.
+It’s an exercise in direct democracy, civic participation, and giving people a clear voice—map-based reporting, case tracking, and optional public sharing, so the community and admins can see what matters locally.

 ## Tech stack

 - **Frontend:** React 18, TypeScript, Vite, React Router, TanStack Query, React Hook Form, Tailwind CSS, Leaflet/React-Leaflet, ReCAPTCHA.
 - **Backend:** Node.js, Express, TypeScript, JWT auth, PostgreSQL (with raw SQL and migrations), Multer (uploads), Nodemailer, optional Cloudinary.
-- **Notable implementation:** County-scoped admin roles and locations, ban system with details API, theme persistence per user, admin inbox with unread count, multi-image upload (issues/suggestions) with carousel UI, public/private visibility for submissions, appraisals (likes), trending and analytics, rate limiting and CORS handling.
+- **Notable implementation:** County-scoped admin roles and locations, ban system, theme persistence per user, i.e. dark/lightmode, admin inbox with unread count, multi-image upload (issues/suggestions) with carousel, public/private visibility for submissions, appraisals (likes), trending and analytics, rate limiting, CORS handling, Weather API, News API.

 ## Get it running locally